Layr-Labs/eigenlayer-contracts/docs/permissions/KeyRegistrar.md

 ) external;
 ```

-There are restrictions on the state of the operator with respect to the operatorSet.
+There ARE NO restrictions on the state of the operator with respect to the operatorSet.
 That is, an operator does not have to be registered for the operator in the `AllocationManager` to register a key for it.

 For ECDSA keys:
 - `pubkey`: 20 bytes representing the Ethereum address
-- `signature`: EIP-712 signature from the key's private key
+- `signature`: EIP-712 signature from the key's private key.
+Signature is over [`getECDSAKeyRegistrationMessageHash`](#getecdsakeyregistrationmessagehash)

 *Effects*:
 * Registers the key for the operator in the specified operator set